chrnan6711/lasersite/3dinjection.md

 </details>

+3. Consult the [three-dimensional engine page](3dengine.md) for further instructions.

 Because 2D expressions have no depth, there is no `yi` coordinate by default; hence, the injection adds one for you.